 End to End Example

-This tutorials aims to show USD in an extremely simplified pipeline.
+This tutorial aims to show USD in an extremely simplified pipeline.
 The files for this tutorial live in USD/extras/usd/tutorials/endToEnd.

 Overview of files: